 Additionally, it is important to be sensitive to the family's immigration status.
-You should never ask about a family's immigration status but if the topic is mentioned by them, you can explain that Washington has multiple government sanctioned resources to support students without authorized immigration documents to attend college.
+If the topic of immigration is mentioned, you can explain that Washington has multiple government sanctioned resources to support students without authorized immigration documents.
+For example, students in this situation might be eligible for the federal Deferred Action for Childhood Arrivals (DACA).